f18-os/python-intro-Trdodson/shell/README.md

 wc shell.py > output.txt
 ~~~
 It will create and write to the file if it does not already exist -
 otherwise, it will simply overwrite the existing file.
+It is also possible
+to redirect input using '<' and to append an existing output using
+'>>'.

 To exit the shell, simply type "exit" into the prompt.